• Skip to primary navigation

 Labeled ingredients needed to make orange cardamom cake laid out on a table.

-Here are some useful notes on the ingredients.
+Here are some useful notes on some of the ingredients.

 • Olive oil: Use a good quality extra virgin olive oil.
-Olive oil adds moisture and a fruity flavor to this cake.
-It also brings out the fragrant flavor of the orange.
-If you prefer a milder olive oil flavor, use 1/4 cup olive oil and 1/4 cup of a neutral oil like canola oil or vegetable oil.
+Olive oil adds moisture and a fruity flavor to this cake just like this grapefruit olive oil cake.
+For a milder olive oil flavor, use 1/4 cup olive oil and 1/4 cup of a neutral oil like canola oil or vegetable oil.

 • Greek yogurt: Use plain, full fat, room temperature Greek yogurt.